A module consists of chapters and pages. This is how you start:

 - Save your changes by clicking 'Done editing'

-Each page starts with a 'Title'.
-As an editor you have the option to leave out the title, but it's important to never do that.
-The title is used to display what the previous page was, so the end user can scroll back.
+Each page begins with a 'Title'.
+As an editor you have the option to leave out the title, but it's important never to do so.
+The title is used to display what the previous page was, so that the end user can scroll back (no. 2 screenshot).

 How to use the editor

 With the editor you can add content to your page.
 You open the editor by clicking on the + icon in your page.
 Several options appear.
 From left to tight the options are:

 - Info block

 - Tip block

 Guidelines for making attractive pages

 Visual elements on the page